apchamb2/IOT_gateway/README.md

    - Check the server logs for any errors during insertion.

 4. For Kafka, we need to install Kafka-python-ng otherwise, it shows a module not found error.
+5. If issues found in mongodb logs then follow the steps below:
+   - Go to Mongo shell.
+Run in terminal -> docker exec -it mongodb mongosh
+   - Run the Following in Mongo Shell -> rs.initiate()
+   - Run the Following in Mongo Shell to check the status -> rs.status()
+   - These will run the Replication MongoDB instance

 ![alt text](/testingImages/SystemDiagram.png)